belabrockmann/100-days-of-code/r1-log.md

 ### R1D90
 Still learning about HOCs.
 They are a quite difficult concept to grasp for me.
 I think I'll best learn it by writing a blog article about it, so that's what I'm gonna do over the next few days.

+### R1D91
+Watched some tutorials on HOCs.
+I also started designing a template title image for future blog articles.